ShengqiWu2004/cse15l-lab-reports/LabReport3.md

 written_2/travel_guides/berlitz1/WhereToMadeira.txt
 ``````

-In this picture, I am finding the word "Vista" in the realtive path ``written_2/travel_guides/berlitz1/*.txt`` and you can see in the result that it only listed the file names rather than the lines that contain the pattern.
+In this example, I am finding the word "Vista" in the realtive path ``written_2/travel_guides/berlitz1/*.txt`` and you can see in the result that it only listed the file names rather than the lines that contain the pattern.

 ``````terminal
 grep -l "vista" written_2/travel_guides/berlitz2/*.txt